 Peppermint meringue, light and delicate, sitting on top of a sweet bed of chocolate.
 These peppermint meringue pillow cookies are easy to make and are the perfect addition to your Christmas cookie platter!

 Christmas cookies!
 I know it’s not even Thanksgiving yet, but last year, I procrastinated SO badly that the lovely trays full of cookies that I envisioned sending to my friends just never happened.
 That will NOT be happening this year!
 Who wants to be on my delivery list for these bundles of meringue goodness?

-Peppermint Meringue Pillow Cookies by It's Yummi!
+Peppermint Meringue Pillow Cookies

 - 3 room temperature egg whites

 - 1/2 teaspoon peppermint extract OR 1 teaspoon clear vanilla extract

 - Heat your oven to 200 degrees F.

 - Line 2 cookie sheets with parchment paper or silicone baking mats.